vneiger/pml/README.md

 Running "make" at the root, where this README is, (re)builds the entire library from scratch.
 Running "make doc" (after "make") builds a Doxygen documentation that can be found in ROOT/include/html/index.html

+In `src/`,
-In src/, "make" -> compile and install the header / object files.
+ - "make" -> compile and install the header / object files.
-         "make clean" -> removes the object files.
+ - "make clean" -> removes the object files.

-In test/, test files should be called test-something.cpp
+In `test/`, test files should be called test-something.cpp
-          "make" or "make clean" -> removes all executables and check files (.chk) "make all" -> compiles all test files
+ - "make" or "make clean" -> removes all executables and check files (.chk)
+ - "make all" -> compiles all test files
-          "make run" -> runs all executables, outputs results to something.chk something.chk should be empty if all goes well "make something.exe" -> compiles only test-something.cpp
+ - "make run" -> runs all executables, outputs results to something.chk
+ - "make something.exe" -> compiles only test-something.cpp
-          "make something.chk" -> runs only test-something
+ - "make something.chk" -> runs only test-something

-In timings/, timing files should be called time-something.cpp
+In `timings/`, timing files should be called time-something.cpp
-          "make" or "make clean" -> removes all executables and data files (.dat) "make all" -> compiles all timing files "make run" -> runs all executables, outputs results to something.dat "make something.exe" -> compiles only time-something.cpp
+ - "make" or "make clean" -> removes all executables and data files (.dat)
+ - "make all" -> compiles all timing files
+ - "make run" -> runs all executables, outputs results to something.dat
+ - "make something.exe" -> compiles only time-something.cpp
-          "make something.chk" -> runs only time-something
+ - "make something.chk" -> runs only time-something

 # For developers